Phil Spencer (television personality): Media career

 Spencer is the co-presenter of Channel 4 property show Location, Location, Location along with its spin-off Relocation, Relocation between 2004 and 2011, alongside Kirstie Allsopp.

 In early 2010, Spencer partnered with co-host Allsopp and launched a new independent production company called Raise the Roof with colleagues from IWC Media.
 Spencer is a director and shareholder.

 In April 2010, his book Adding Value to Your Home was published.

 In 2013, Spencer hosted the daytime game show The Common Denominator, on Channel 4.

 Personal life

 Spencer lives in Hampshire with his Australian wife Fiona and their two sons.

 He is an ambassador for SOS Children's Villages.
 He is also a patron of St Mungo's, a London homelessness charity, and a supporter of the Countryside Alliance.

 In August 2014, Spencer was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to the 2014 referendum on that issue.

 In August 2023, Spencer's parents were killed in a car accident in Kent; their estate of £18 million was left to their four children.

+He was appointed Member of the Order of the British Empire (MBE) in the 2026 New Year Honours for charitable service.